serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 ```

-We are using another base class from Serenity.Extensions, *GridEditorDialog* which is also used by OrderDetailEditDialog.
+We are using another base class from Extensions, *GridEditorDialog* which is also used by OrderDetailEditDialog.

 Open *MovieCastEditor.ts* again, add a getDialogType method and override getAddButtonCaption: